medbioinf/macpepdb-frontend-nuxt/Readme.md

 `config.production.yaml` | 2 | production | some minor adjustments for production
 `config.local.yaml` | 4 | all | excluded from GIT, every user specific overwrite

-The environment is set by the environment variable `TRYPPERDB_ENV`.
+The environment is set by the environment variable `MACPEPDB_ENV`.
 The default environment is `development`.

 You can overwrite some configuration variables and the environment with CLI arguments.
 For more information run `python ./run.py --help`